 Publish & connect Photo Spheres

-After you create links in the chosen tool and publish them to Google Maps, allow up to 4 days for processing to complete.
+After you create links in the chosen tool and publish them to Google Maps, allow up to 4 days for them to be processed.

 If you’re a developer, you can create your own tool with the Street View Publish API.